nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `statistics`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.<br>
+  e.g. if you copy `add n/John Doe p/98765432` and `p/98765432` is on a new line in the PDF, when copied over into the command box, it may be copied as `add n/John Doep/98765432` instead which is an invalid command format.
 </box>

 ### Viewing help : `help`

-Shows a message explaining how to access the help page or display how to use a specified command.
+Shows a message explaining how to access the help page as well as all the available commands.
+If the `[COMMAND]` is specified, the help message for that command will be displayed.

 ![help message](images/updatedHelpMessage.png)